-For further information the University Emergency Loan Guidance can be downloaded by clicking this link: University Emergency Loan guidance 19-20
+For further information the University Emergency Loan Guidance can be downloaded by accessing the University Emergency Loan guidance 19-20

-The University Emergency Loan application form can be downloaded by clicking this link: University Emergency Loan application form 19-20
+The University Emergency Loan application form can be downloaded by accessing the University Emergency Loan application form 19-20

 To arrange an appointment regarding an University Emergency Loan please email: firstname.lastname@example.org

 The International Student Emergency Fund (ISEF) is available to help International (including EU) students who are experiencing financial difficulty due to unexpected circumstances e.g. family illness/bereavement in their home country and high travel costs to return.

 ISEF is not intended to help with general living costs because International students are expected to have made enough provisions prior to starting their course to cover their living costs and tuition fees.